mohamedeld/Create-a-simple-WBS-website/README.md

 # Create-a-simple-WBS-website
-create a simple website using HTML5 and CSS3 only
+create a simple website using HTML5 and CSS3 only.
+Just for training